 What Exactly is a Healthy Core?

-The core I am referring to is the DEEP CORE muscles.
-These four muscles act in synergy, or together, in order to provide a specific function.
+What does having a healthy core mean to you?
+The four deep or inner core muscles act in synergy, or together, in order to provide a specific function.
 When these muscles do not work together or one of them is not working, compensations develop that can lead to pain and dysfunction.

 I like to compare the four deep core muscles to a horse carriage being pulled by four horses.
 If one horse becomes unable to carry the load, the other three have to work harder.
 And since the horse (or muscle) is not strong enough to pull the load, other horses (or muscles) are required to help pull the load.
 The other horses are the muscles that contribute to the most problems, becoming tight and hypertonic and include the hamstrings, iliopsoas, piriformis, hip adductors (inner thigh/groin), obturator internus, rectus abdominus, pelvic floor, paraspinals and quadratus lumborum.
 Sound familiar?
 Most of us struggle with tightness in these muscles for the same reason: our core needs help!